 Jenny has had ICP in all four of her pregnancies and founded ICP Support (as OC Support) in 1991 following the stillbirth of her daughter Olivia.
 She has overseen the running of the organisation since its inception and now manages its day-to-day activities as a part-time employee.
 In her other job she works as part of Professor Catherine Williamson’s Research Group at Imperial College London and King’s College London (Guy’s and St Thomas’).

-Jenny is paid two days per week and works a further two days on a voluntary basis.
+Jenny is paid three days per week and contributes a similar amount of time on a voluntary basis.

 Jenny can be contacted at email@example.com.